fxamacker/cbor/README.md

 ## Current status

-Sept 29, 2019: `cbor` v1.0 is released for Go 1.12+.
+Oct 7, 2019: `cbor` v1.1 is released for Go 1.12+.
 It passed 10+ hours of fuzzing and is ready for production use on linux_amd64.

 ## Size comparison